montehurd/mediawiki-quickstart/README.md

 ### Mediawiki components (skins/extensions) Selenium

-For each component manifest, does a `fresh_install` of Mediawiki, installs the component then runs its Selenium tests
+For each component manifest, does a `fresh_install` of Mediawiki, installs the component then runs its Selenium tests:

 ```bash
 ./ci.components.selenium